Homily (Reflection) for Thursday of the Thirtieth Week in Ordinary Time (I) (31st October, 2019) on the Gospel

 Thought for today: Why do they talk?

-Let us pray: Lord, give us the grace to discernment why others talk – Amen.
+Let us pray: Lord, give us the grace to discern why others talk – Amen.

 You are free to share this reflection with others if you consider it worthy.